Sudoblark/Doggify-Firefox/readme.md

 - Change your preference for what breed of doggo is displayed via an addon settings menu
 - Right click an image and doggify it

-~~All of these options are available to be disabled/enabled in the extension's settings menu~~
+You can turn off the automatic replacment of images in the extension's settings menu.

 It does this by:
 - Querying the dog-ceo-api for doggos
 - Finding all images loaded on a page
 - Replacing all of their src with urls returned from the dog-ceo-api
 - Extending the Firefox context menu and adding message/listener pairs to background and content scripts
+- Implementing a settings menu using Firefox's APIs for persistent storage

 Note: The query to dog-ceo-api changes depending on your preferred breed as set in the addon settings menu